rropen/MEC/README.md

 To run the project just run `pdm run uvicorn main:app --workers 4 --host 0.0.0.0 --port 8181 --reload`

 Your backend container should be running at `http://localhost:8181/docs` on your local machine.

+### Integration Testing

+To use the integration testing, run the app at localhost:3000 with "yarn vite" then run "yarn run cypress open"

+### Component Testing

+To run the components testing run "yarn cypress open-ct"